IPCC Sixth Assessment Report: From the United Nations

-The Secretary-General of the United Nations, António Guterres, said the report described "litany of broken climate promises [by policy makers]" and in his remarks called for more action, saying "Climate activists are sometimes depicted as dangerous radicals.
+The Secretary-General of the UN, António Guterres, called the report of Working Group 1 a "code red for humanity".
+Responding to the Working Group 2 report, he called it "an atlas of human suffering and a damning indictment of failed climate leadership" and "the facts are undeniable ... the world's biggest polluters are guilty of arson of our only home."
+He also said that the report of Working Group 3 described "litany of broken climate promises [by policy makers]" and in his remarks called for more action, saying "Climate activists are sometimes depicted as dangerous radicals.
 But, the truly dangerous radicals are the countries that are increasing the production of fossil fuels."